pangqiao/study/Virtualization/9. Tools/MyVm.md

 A view-only password is not used
 ```

-tigervncserver -geometry 1280x1024 -localhost no
+tigervncserver -geometry 1280x1024 -localhost no (可用)

 vncserver -localhost no -geometry 1280x720 :1